 Application and Drying Temperature: If the temperature is too low, film formation may not be optimal, resulting in compromise of film adhesion, toughness, and longevity.
 In some cases, appearance including sub-standard gloss, color and presence of cracks may be present.

 - Exterior latex paints should not be applied at surface and air temperatures below 50°F.

 - Exterior paint should only be applied when the temperature will not drop below the recommended level of 50°F for at least 8 hours following application.

-- Diamond Vogel’s Permacryl Exterior Acrylic Latex and Paramount Exterior Acrylic Latex have been formulated to be successfully applied at temperatures down to 35°F.
+- Diamond Vogel’s Palisade Ultra Premium Exterior Acrylic Latex, Durango Acrylic Latex Exterior Finish, and EverCryl Exterior Acrylic Latex Finish have been formulated to be successfully applied at temperatures down to 35°F.

 - Air and surface temperatures must be at or above 35°F at the time of application and for the next 24 hours.
 Application of all exterior latex coatings must also be done when the air temperature is at least 5°F above the dew point.

 Speed of Dry: If a latex coating is forced to dry very quickly, it can be dry before film formation is complete, resulting in a compromise of long term durability.
 When applying an exterior paint, avoid having more than two to three of these conditions simultaneously, which accelerate drying time: